mothur/mothur.github.io/_wiki/sogin_data_analysis.md

 alignment that is compatible with the greengenes arb database.
 Go ahead and change the name of sogin.unique.kmer.needleman.nast.align to something shorter like sogin.unique.align.
-Now we want to shrink the alignment using mothur\'s [filter.seqs](filter.seqs) command so that it isn\'t the full 7,682 columns.
+Now we want to shrink the alignment using mothur's [filter.seqs](filter.seqs) command so that it isn't the full 7,682 columns.
 We will remove any vertical gaps from the alignment:

     mothur > filter.seqs(fasta=sogin.unique.align, vertical=T)

 This will generate two new files - sogin.unique.filter.fasta and sogin.unique.filter.
-The sogin.unique.filter file contains a series of 0\'s and 1\'s indicating those positions in the alignment that were retained.
+The sogin.unique.filter file contains a series of 0's and 1's indicating those positions in the alignment that were retained.
 The sogin.unique.filter.fasta file is the trimmed file.
 Looking at the screen output we see the following: